apatel66/SampleCode/README.md

 # SampleCode - Arjav Patel
 Here are a few programs I wrote to provide a brief overview of my coding style.
-- Click on each folder and the file indside to view the code.
+- Click on each folder and the file inside to view the code
-- Descriptions for each program are commented at the top of each code.
+- Descriptions for each program are commented at the top of each code

 ## C++
 ### USACO Training Problems